pegahnikbakht/IoT-update/README.md

-# IoT-update
+# Native OTA example

-This repository is for secure firmware update in IoT
+This example is based on `app_update` component's APIs.

+## Configuration

+Refer the README.md in the parent directory for the setup details.